Professor Adams is currently the chair of the department’s Scholarship Committee and serves on the Teaching Committee.

 Yetman received his Ph.D. from the University of North Carolina at Chapel Hill.
 He teaches courses on taxes and business strategy, corporate governance, and the accounting industry.
 He has also has lectured on cost accounting at executive education programs for wine industry professionals.

-Findings from the surveys of wine executives and winemakers were presented today during the Wine Industry Financial Symposium at the Napa Valley Marriott in Napa, Calif.
+Findings from the tandem surveys of wine executives and industry professionals will be presented at 8:30 a.m.
+Tuesday, Sept.
+23, during the Wine Industry Financial Symposium at the Napa Valley Marriott in Napa, California.

 UPDATE: Andrew Barkett is leaving his post as senior engineer at Facebook to bring his decade of experience in Silicon Valley to become the first-ever chief technology officer for the Republican National Committee.The June 4 announcement has stirred a whirlwind of media coverage, including the Huffington Post and Washington Post.Bark